SYSPROG-JLS/6502Asm/README.md

   - Note 3: this assembler does NOT support the CMOS version of the 6502 only the MOS (original) version.

+  - Note 4: this assembler does NOT support coding an 'A' in the operand field for accumulator address mode mnemonics.

-  - Note 4: this assembler has NO macro facility.
+  - Note 5: this assembler has NO macro facility.

-  - Note 5: a .org directive MUST be the first statemant in the assembler source code.
+  - Note 6: a .org directive MUST be the first statemant in the assembler source code.

-  - Note 6: a .end directive MUST be the last statemant in the assembler source code.
+  - Note 7: a .end directive MUST be the last statemant in the assembler source code.

-  - Note 7: '.org', '.db', '.ds', '.equ', '.end' are the only assembler directives. '.ds' is define (reserve) storage - the rest are self-explanatory.
+  - Note 8: '.org', '.db', '.ds', '.equ', '.end' are the only assembler directives. '.ds' is define (reserve) storage - the rest are self-explanatory.